Interval Routing Schemes for Circular-Arc Graphs: Main result

 In Definition \ref{leftrightface} we partition the vertices in $V-\{v\}$ into three ring-intervals in $\ri{L}$.
 The following argumentation gives the idea behind this partitioning and also proves Theorem \ref{Lvrl_v}.
 Consider we go through $\ri{L}$ beginning at $v$.
 Since the vertices in $\ri{L}$ are primary ordered by their left cliques, the left clique of the vertices first considered is $\lc{v}$ (or $\ri{C}(\lc{v})$, if $v$ is the tail vertex of clique $\lc{v}$).
 The next vertices traversed have left clique $\ri{C}(\lc{v})$, followed by vertices with left clique $\ri{C}^2(\lc{v})$, and so on.
 We eventually reach the set of vertices with left clique $\rc{v}$.
 The last vertex we come across in this set is $\last{\rc{v}}$ and fixed in Definition \ref{de_m_v}.
 The vertices we came across so far (excluding $v$, including $\last{\rc{v}}$) will be defined as the \q{vertices to the right of $v$} in Definition \ref{leftrightface} and are adjacent to $v$, as $v$ was contained in their left clique.

-\begin{definition}[Middle Vertex $\mvv$] Let $(\mc{X},\ri{C})$ be a clique-cycle for a circular-arc graph $G=(V,E)$, $\ri{L}$ given by Listing \ref{pseudoLabeling}, and $v\in V$ not a dominating vertex.
+\begin{definition}[Middle Vertex $\mvv$] Let $(\mc{X},\ri{C})$ be a clique-cycle for a cir\-cular-arc graph $G=(V,E)$, $\ri{L}$ given by Listing \ref{fig:animals}, and $v\in V$ not a dominating vertex.
 We define the \emph{middle vertex of $v$}, denoted by $\mvv=\last{\rc{v}}$, as the tail vertex of the right clique of $v$. \end{definition}

-Assume we continue visiting the vertices after $\mvv$ in the same manner.
-The next vertex $u$ we come across that is not a dominating vertex and adjacent to $v$ has to be $\lvv$, as we could find a contradiction in the same manner as in the proof of Theorem \ref{no_vertex_further_than_lv}, if we had $u\neq\lvv$.
+When we continue visiting the vertices after $\mvv$ in the same manner, the next vertex $u$ we come across that is not a dominating vertex but adjacent to $v$ has to be $\lvv$, as we could find a contradiction in the same manner as in the proof of Theorem \ref{no_vertex_further_than_lv}, if we had $u\neq\lvv$.
 These vertices after $\mvv$ and before $\lvv$ are defined as the \q{vertices face-to-face with $v$} in Definition \ref{leftrightface}.
 When we continue to go through $\ri{L}$, we eventually reach $v$ again.
-These vertices from $\lvv$ to $v$ (excluding $v$) are defined as the \q{vertices to the left of $v$} in Definition \ref{leftrightface}.
+These vertices from $\lvv$ to $v$ (excluding $v$) are defined as the \q{vertices to the left of $v$} in Definition \ref{leftrightface}, which is illustrated in Fig. \ref{fig:gull3}.